rhyolight/sprinter-dash/README.md

     <img src="client/images/haters_gonna_hate_fast.gif"/>
   </td>
   <td>
-    <p/>This is a web UI for <a href="https://github.com/rhyolight/sprinter.js">sprinter</a>.
-It is under construction.
+    <p/>This is a web dashboard for <a href="https://github.com/rhyolight/sprinter.js">sprinter</a> with client-side filters.
   </td>
 </tr>
 </table>

+Sprinter Dash is a web frontend for viewing issues from multiple GitHub issue trackers on one view.
+It provides views for:

+- recent issues (past 2 days)
+- current issues \[default\] (past 2 months, open and closed)
+- old issues (created over 6 months ago)
+- stale issues (updated over 2 months ago)

+Once issues are loaded on the client, they can be filtered locally by:

+- repository
+- assignee
+- type (PR or issue)
+- state (closed / open)
+- label
+- milestone ("Sprints")

 ![Example image](client/images/dash-example.png)

 ## Authentication with GitHub

 You must provide GitHub credentials to run SprinterDash.
 They can be provided as environment variables: `GH_USERNAME`, `GH_PASSWORD`.
 In this case, they are picked up automatically and used.
-Or you can specify them in the `SprinterDash` constructor.
+Or you can specify them in the `SprinterDash` constructor if attaching to an existing Express application (see [below](#incorporate-into-your-own-express-server)).

 ## Quick Start

 For this example to work, simply clone this repo and set the following environment variables: `GH_USERNAME`, `GH_PASSWORD`.
 Then run:

+    npm install .
     node index.js

 This will start a server monitoring a couple of default repositories.

 ### Use your own repos

 You can specify what repositories to gather issues from with a comma-delimited list of repository slugs.
+Specified repositories must have GitHub Issues enabled.

     node index.js org1/repo1,org1/repo2,org2/repo3

 ## Incorporate into your own Express server

 You can create an instance of `SprinterDash` and attach it to an existing Express application.
+This is how it is used at <http://status.numenta.org/issues>.

     var SprinterDash = require('sprinter-dash');
     var dash = new SprinterDash({